Dash-Industry-Forum/DASH-IF-IOP/DASH-IF-IOP.bs.md

 When splitting periods in two or performing other types of editorial timing adjustments, a service might want to start a period at a point after the "natural" start point of the [=representations=] within.

 [=Simple addressing=] is challenging to use in such scenarios.
-You SHOULD convert [=simple addressing=] representations to use [=explicit addressing=] before adjusting the period start point or end point.
+You SHOULD convert [=simple addressing=] representations to use [=explicit addressing=] before adjusting the [=period=] start point or splitting a [=period=].
+See [[#timing-addressing-simple-to-explicit]].

-The rest of this chapter provides instructions for situations where you choose not to convert to [=explicit addressing=].
+The rest of this chapter provides instructions for situations where you choose <em>not</em> to convert to [=explicit addressing=].

 To move the period start point, for [=representations=] that use [=simple addressing=]:

 * Every [=simple addressing=] [=representation=] in the [=period=] must contain a [=media segment=] that starts at the new period start point.
 * [=Media segments=] starting at the new period start point must contain a sample that starts at or overlaps the new period start point.

-Note: If you are splitting a period, also keep in mind [[#timing-mediasegment|the requirements on period end point sample alignment]] for the first half of the split.
+Note: If you are splitting a [=period=], also keep in mind [[#timing-mediasegment|the requirements on period end point sample alignment]] for the [=period=] that remains before the split point.

+Finding a suitable new start point that conforms to the above requirements can be very difficult.
+If inaccurate timing is used, it may be altogether impossible.
+This is a limitation of [=simple addressing=].

 Having ensured conformance to the above requirements for the new period start point, perform the following adjustments:

 <div class="algorithm">

 1. Update `SegmentTemplate@presentationTimeOffset` to indicate the desired start point on the [=sample timeline=].
-1. Increment `SegmentTemplate@startNumber` by the number of skipped [=media segments=].
+1. Increment `SegmentTemplate@startNumber` by the number of [=media segments=] between the old and new start point.
 1. Update `Period@duration` to match the new duration.

 </div>

 #### Converting simple addressing to explicit addressing #### {#timing-addressing-simple-to-explicit}

 Advisement: [=Simple addressing=] allows for inaccuracy in [=media segment=] timing.
 No inaccuracy is allowed by [=explicit addressing=].
 The mechanism of conversion described here only applies when there is no inaccuracy.
-If the nominal time spans in original the MPD differ from the true time spans of the [=media segments=], re-package the content from scratch using [=explicit addressing=] instead of converting after the fact.
+If the nominal time spans in original the MPD differ from the true time spans of the [=media segments=], re-package the content from scratch using [=explicit addressing=] instead of converting.

 To perform the conversion, execute the following steps: